The establishment (and disestablishment) of social work in Britain

 DOI:

-social work, ambivalence, sacrifice, ritual, UK
+social work, ambivalence, sacrifice, ritual, UKAbstract

 This paper presents a brief history of the development of social work in Britain, exploring some of the tensions that derive from gaining public acceptance and social establishment.
 This is analysed using the psychoanalytic concepts of ambivalence and displacement.
 The locus that social work enjoys as part of the establishment is shown to be ambivalent.
 The establishment of social work as an accepted public face of welfare is critiqued, showing both the benefits of acceptance and problems that arise from seeking social approval.
 The positioning of contemporary social work as sacrifice will also be considered.